 It can be costly to go through, so avoid making the mistake of skipping any of the legal requirements which can further tie up your property.
 You’ll need to be patient as the assets of the deceased are analyzed and the rightful inheritors of the estate are determined.
 Executors may need to liquidate the real estate, leading to the probate court distributing the funds evenly among those beneficiaries.

-Should you find yourself in this position, read on for information on how to sell a probate property in Atlanta.
+Should you find yourself in this position, read on for information on how to sell a probate property in Marietta.

-How To Sell a Probate Property in Atlanta
+How To Sell a Probate Property in Marietta

 Your first step will be to locate an independent certified appraiser.
-You can either reach out through phone listings or word of mouth among probate property real estate professionals in Atlanta.
+You can either reach out through phone listings or word of mouth among probate property real estate professionals in Marietta.

 Offer the Property